juntyr/compression-safeguards/docs/index.md

 - [`sign`][compression_safeguards.safeguards.pointwise.sign.SignPreservingSafeguard] (sign-preserving):

     Values are guaranteed to have the same sign (-1, 0, +1) in the decompressed output as they have in the input data.
 NaN values are preserved as NaN values with the same sign bit.
-This safeguard can be configured to preserve the sign relative to a custom offset, e.g. to preserve global maxima and minima.
+This safeguard can be configured to preserve the sign relative to a custom offset, e.g. to preserve global minima and maxima.
 This safeguard should be combined with e.g. an error bound, as it by itself accepts *any* value with the same sign.

 ### Relationships between neighboring elements